RockitBootcamp/Student-Resources/JavaScript/05 User Defined Functions/README.md

 The two ways of writing functions are not interchangeable though.
 While they work the same in a lot of ways, the high level differences are as follows:

-- Only function declarations can be "hoisted"
+- Only Function Declarations can be "hoisted"
-- Only function expressions can be passed around as arguments into other functions.
+- Only Function Expressions can be passed around as arguments into other functions.

 At the beginner level, it's not the most important thing to memorize the differences.
-And since "hoisting" is not as necessary in JavaScript while being able to pass a function as an argument into other functions is very necessary, we tend to use function expressions more often.
+And since "hoisting" is not as common in JavaScript while being able to pass a function as an argument into other functions is very common, we tend to use Function Expressions more often.

-The following documentation will use function expressions exclusively

-## Functions Explained
+### How functions work

 Functions are a way for us to bundle reusable logic together.
 One analogy is thinking of functions like a recipe.
 Consider this code: